Living-Off-the-Land Binary Abuse (LOLBins)

 - 7.Check BITS jobs: Get-BitsTransfer -AllUsers — malicious BITS jobs may persist even after the initial command completes.

-Check your own logs for this technique — upload an EVTX file for instant detection, no account required.
+Check your logs for living-off-the-land binary abuse (lolbins) — upload an EVTX file for instant detection, no account required.

 Common False Positives